GSK to partner with Vir for potential COVID-19 treatments, invest $250 mln

 FACTBOX-Global pharma industry steps up efforts to battle coronavirus

-(Reporting by Trisha Roy in Bengaluru; Editing by Sriraj Kalluvila and Shounak Dasgupta)
+(Reporting by Trisha Roy and Manas Mishra in Bengaluru; Editing by Sriraj Kalluvila, Shounak Dasgupta and Shinjini Ganguli)

 ((Trisha.Roy@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6182 3635;))